imbs-hl/fuseMLR/README.md

 new package for conducting late-stage multi-omics integrative modeling.

 `fuseMLR` is an object-oriented package based on `R6` version 2.5.1.
-Refer to the [vignette]() for a quick overview of how to use the package.
+Refer to the vignette (section *Usage* below) for a quick overview of how to use the package.

 The following figure illustrates the general architecture of `fuseMLR`: